yochaigal/cairn/wip/2e/making-monsters.md

 #### Attacks

-Typically an object (e.g. a sword or bow) or a natural weapon (claws or teeth).
+Typically an object (e.g. sword or bow) or a natural weapon (e.g. claws or teeth).

 #### Abilities